-- (3) The construction of a housing project or projects such as cooperatives, apartments, condominiums, detached residences, construction or creation of mobile home parks or trailer parks, or commercial dwellings with ten or more units constructed or maintained on a tract or tracts of land owned or controlled by a person within a radius of five miles of any point on any involved land within a continuous period of five years; - (4) The construction of improvements for state, county or municipal purposes, on a tract or tracts of land involving the physical alteration of more than ten acres of land.
+- (c) The construction of a housing project or projects such as cooperatives, apartments, condominiums, detached residences, construction or creation of mobile home parks or trailer parks, or commercial dwellings with ten or more units constructed or maintained on a tract or tracts of land owned or controlled by a person within a radius of five miles of any point on any involved land within any continuous period of five years.
+For the purposes of determining the number of units: - (i) Housing units constructed by a person partially or completely outside a designated downtown development district shall not be counted to determine jurisdiction over housing units constructed by a person entirely within a designated downtown development district. - (ii) Within any continuous period of five years, housing units constructed by a person entirely within a designated downtown district shall be counted together with housing units constructed by a person partially or completely outside a designated downtown development district to determine jurisdiction over the housing units constructed by a person partially or completely outside the designated downtown development district and within a five-mile radius. - (iii) All housing units constructed by a person within a designated downtown development district within any continuous period of five years, commencing on or after the effective date of this subdivision, shall be counted together. - (d) The construction of improvements for state, county or municipal purposes, on a tract or tracts of land involving the physical alteration of more than ten acres of land.
 The computation of land to be considered shall include the land which is incidental to the use such as lawns, parking lots, driveways, leach fields, and accessory buildings.
-In the case where a state, county or municipal project is to be completed in stages according to a plan, or it is evident under the circumstances that a project is incidental to or a part of a larger undertaking, all land to be physically altered in the entire project shall be included for the purposes of determining jurisdiction; - (5) Any construction of improvements which will be a substantial change of a pre-existing development, and any material or substantial change to an existing development over which the board or a district commission has jurisdiction;
+In the case where a state, county or municipal project is to be completed in stages according to a plan, or it is evident under the circumstances that a project is incidental to or a part of a larger undertaking, all land to be physically altered in the entire project shall be included for the purposes of determining jurisdiction; - (e) Any construction of improvements which will be a substantial change of a preexisting development, and any material or substantial change to an existing development over which the board or a district commission has jurisdiction; - (f) Any exploration for fissionable source materials beyond the reconnaissance phase or the extraction or processing of fissionable source material;